Why is my file missing?¶

 In your repository's Files page you can view all the files that Codacy detected in your repository:

-While all of the files in your repository should be displayed here, here is a list of reasons why some files might be missing:
+While this page should display all the files in your repository, here is a list of reasons why some files might be missing:

 You are viewing the incorrect branch

-In the Files view you can pick which branch is being displayed at any given time, and sometimes not all files exist in all branches.
+On the Files page you can select which branch to display, and sometimes not all files exist in all branches.

 The file has an extension that is not on the list of supported extensions